QUICK SUMMARY

 Stroke Risks

-- Vascular Damage: Formaldehyde weakens blood vessel walls, increasing susceptibility to ruptures or blockages, which can cause strokes.
+- Vascular Damage: Formaldehyde can weaken blood vessel walls, increasing susceptibility to ruptures or blockages.

-- Clot Formation: Exposure promotes platelet aggregation, increasing the risk of blood clots that can block blood flow to the brain, leading to ischemic strokes.
+- Clot Formation: Exposure may promote platelet aggregation, increasing the risk of blood clots that can block blood flow to the brain.

-- Hypertension and Stroke: Formaldehyde-induced high blood pressure is a key contributor to both ischemic (clot-related) and hemorrhagic (bleeding-related) strokes.
+- Hypertension and Stroke: Formaldehyde-induced high blood pressure is a key contributor to both ischemic strokes and hemorrhagic strokes.

-- Neurotoxicity: Formaldehyde disrupts the blood-brain barrier, making brain blood vessels more vulnerable to injury and increasing stroke susceptibility.
+- Neurotoxicity: Formaldehyde can disrupt the blood-brain barrier, making brain blood vessels more vulnerable to injury.

-- Oxidative Stress in the Brain: Formaldehyde exposure generates free radicals that harm brain cells and blood vessels, heightening the risk of cerebrovascular events.
+- Oxidative Stress in the Brain: Formaldehyde exposure generates free radicals that harm brain cells and blood vessels.

 Reducing exposure to formaldehyde can significantly lower the risk of heart disease and stroke, protecting long-term cardiovascular and cerebrovascular health.